Reviews You Can Rely On

 The Sennheiser Momentum True Wireless 4 impressed us with a beautifully balanced mix and a rich, immersive soundstage.
 Credit: Natalie Kafader

 The most impressive sound quality came from the Sennheiser Momentum True Wireless 4, which has a balanced mix that isn't heavy in any one area.
 Those who prefer a neutral profile will love these buds, while those who enjoy heavy bass might find them somewhat lacking.
 Their cinematic feel brings a richness and depth we didn't experience in the competition.
 Close on their heels are the Bose QuietComfort Ultra (Gen 2).
-These earbuds are incredible with bass, mids, and highs that offer outstanding quality, but those who aren't a fan of a bass-forward mix might not love them.
-Rounding out the top four are the Apple AirPod Pro 3 and Bose QuietComfort Ultra, with the Pro 3 improving on what the Apple AirPod Pro 2 brought to the table.
+These earbuds deliver incredible bass, mids, and highs, but those who aren't a fan of a bass-forward mix might not love them.
+Rounding out the top options are the Sony WF-1000XM6 and the Apple AirPod Pro 3, both of which improve on prior versions.

 wireless earbuds - the ear tip seal on the vibe beam is good, allowing a more immersive...